FuyinCherng/FuyinCherng.github.io/_posts/2018-05-15-Finally Finished this Personal Page.md

 Perfection is good and important for academic research in my opinion, but not all stuff needs to be perfect and not all the imperfection is wrong.
 For example, an imperfection could be a limitation in a paper, and a poor design figure is acceptable if it can convey the correct message to readers.
 What I want to say is that don't let those imperfection prevent you from publishing your research, posting a post or lauching your personal page.

-How to distinguish what imperfection is acceptable and what is not is truly an ability that needs to cultivate from practice experience and the experience when you screw up.
-I expect I can become a perfectionist who remembers Incrementalism in mind.
+How to distinguish what imperfection is acceptable and what is not is truly an ability that needs to cultivate from the practical experience and screw-ups.
+I expect I can become a perfectionist who always held the Incrementalism in my mind.

 *Definitely improve this website and my English writing, but I'm happy I finished my personal web and published my first post on it today!
 Yeeeee*